RodrigoDot/chat/README.md

 To reach this objective I'm using JQuery and Bootstrap to turn easy doing same interactions.

-The chat itself is builded in two modules, the login area and the chatlog itself.
+The chat itself is built in two modules, the login area and the chatlog itself.